 For the two-thirds of adults that do own life insurance, their reasons are clear.
 Protecting their families against potential financial devastation due to the loss of a breadwinner is far and away the primary reason they buy life insurance.
-While this is their stated financial rationale, most people draw from a more deep rooted purpose linked to their devotion to their loved ones and their sense of responsibility to ensure that their survivors be able to live in the manner to which they are accustomed.
+While this is their stated financial rationale, many people draw from a more deep-rooted purpose linked to their devotion to their loved ones and their sense of responsibility to ensure that their survivors be able to live in the manner to which they are accustomed.
 For them, life insurance is an emotional purchase that provides all concerned with peace of mind.

 That still leaves millions of Americans who don’t own life insurance, or who have inadequate coverage to provide for the financial security of their families.
 While their reasons may be clear to them, their logic may not hold up to realities that most people face even if they are young, healthy and without family responsibilities.
-The fact is that the cost of life insurance has dropped so much in the last decade that a $500,000 policy can be purchased for less than the cost of twice-weekly Starbucks coffee for a healthy 25 year old.
+The fact is that the cost of life insurance has dropped so much in the last decade that a $500,000 policy can be purchased for less than the cost of twice-weekly Starbucks coffee for a healthy 25-year-old.
 While that may not be incentive enough for young adults to run out and purchase life insurance, there are plenty of other reasons why they should.

 Health is a Fickle Thing

 The cost of waiting to buy life insurance increases with age, but it can accelerate significantly when health issues become a factor.
 For some, the biggest cost is the inability to even obtain life insurance should their health become a serious issue.
 For a young, healthy adult, the best possible time to buy life insurance is the present, when it is the cheapest, and while they can still get it.